 ## Overview

 **Core Insight**: Where attention goes, life follows.
-Most attention expenditure is unconscious and misaligned with stated values.
+Most attention spending is unconscious and misaligned with stated values.

 ## The Economics of Attention